techidaily/site-article-knowledge/source/_posts/unearthing-the-best-storytelling-channels-yearly-roundup.md

 Now, if you're looking to create a brand-new storytelling YouTube channel or want to employ story narration in your existing videos, [here](https://www.google.com/url?q=https://filmora.wondershare.com/resource.html&sa=D&source=docs&ust=1666700190742996&usg=AOvVaw01TH0dbzmHxEp38OecWmSH) are a few useful resources.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 All in all, these were some of the best storytelling YouTube channels that every viewer should follow.
 Storytelling is not as easy as it sounds, and it could take a lot of hard work before you start seeing results with this technique.
 However, as long as you do an in-depth analysis of your niche and study your audience's mindset, storytelling could boost your YouTube channel.
 Also, be ready to give tools like Filmora a try if you want to bring story narration in your videos to a whole new level!